 Personally, to trim video I recommend combining both tools, as I find it often produces a better result.

 Once you’ve finished trimming your video, you’ll need to save it.
-To do so, simply click on the red “Save Video” button that’s located at the top right of the editor.
+To do so, simply click on the red “Save Video” button that’s located at the bottom right of the editor.

 After you select the folder where you wish to save your video, FilmForth will start exporting it.
-Take into account that, depending on the duration of your video, it might take a few minutes to properly export and save your trimmed video.
+Depending on the duration of your video, it might take a few minutes to properly export and save your trimmed video.
 And that’s it!
 Now you’ll be able to share and upload your video.
 Really easy, wasn’t it?

+Step 2.
 Once you do so, the trimming menu will load up.
+Moving the button will trime the video easily as you want.

 As you can see, this menu is really similar to the trimming tool in FilmForth, where the first white circle represents the start, and the second represents the finish.